 In an economic downturn, the TYFRM stops being such a reliable wealth-building vehicle.
 The TYFRM becomes less lucrative when the market shifts because it simply does not help borrowers build home equity quickly enough.

 For a concrete example, a $150,000 30-year fixed-rate mortgage at 4.5% interest will put you at a monthly payment of around $760 (not including taxes or insurance).
-Of that $760, $560 of it goes toward interest for the year of your loan.
+Of that $760, $560 of it goes toward interest for the first year of your loan.
 On the other end, less than $35 a month will be paid toward interest over the last year of your loan.

 Tl;Dr (the internet version of ‘to make a long story short’), this means the borrower is essentially just renting their home from the bank for the first several years.